oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

 Pinata keys have been added.
 ```

-_Note_: Pinata keys are stored in the `tznft.json` configuration file in your
+_Note: Pinata keys are stored in the `tznft.json` configuration file in your
 project directory.
-Please you caution to not share your secret Pinata key.
+Please you caution to not share your secret Pinata key._

 Use `pin-file` command to pin token metadata files on Pinata IPFS service.
 Required
 parameter: